pypa/pip/docs/html/user_guide.rst

   else :file:`$HOME/.config/pip/pip.conf`.
 * On Windows the configuration file is :file:`%APPDATA%\\pip\\pip.ini`.

-There are also a legacy per-user configuration file which is also respected, these are located at:
+There is also a legacy per-user configuration file which is also respected.
+To find its location:

 * On Unix and macOS the configuration file is: :file:`$HOME/.pip/pip.conf`
 * On Windows the configuration file is: :file:`%HOME%\\pip\\pip.ini`